Invite a few teammates

 Save time, and make conversations actionable—You can discuss work directly on a task or within a project, which means no more messy email chains.
-Conversations are always focused on concrete, actionable work in Asana so you can move work forward, instead of just talking around it.
+The conversation is always focused on concrete, actionable work in Asana so you can move work forward, instead of just talking around it.

 Inviting teammates to Asana

 Once you've got a group to try Asana with you, there are several ways to invite these teammates to Asana: